 Bolivia: One of the lesser known coffee producers in South America is Bolivia.
 Their coffees tend to be malty with deep and rich chocolate notes, making them a perfect after dinner coffee.

 If your choosing your coffee by country, then pay special note to Indonesia.
-The reason I say this is that many coffee lovers don't realize that the Indonesian coffee bean is one of them most prized beans in the world.
+Many long time coffee lovers don't realize that the Indonesian coffee bean is one of them most prized beans in the world.
 Indonesian coffees have a distinct difference to African, South, and Central American coffees in that they are often shade grown.
 Shade grown coffee takes longer but allows more nutrients from the soil to be absorbed into the coffee bean.
 This results in low acidity and full body, with some having a savory or even earthy undertones.

 Indonesia produces two well-known coffees; Sumatra and Java.
 Coffees grown in Sumatra are some of the world's finest and are Mandheling, Ankola, and Lintong.
 These are famous for their intense flavors of chocolate, savory notes and sometimes liquorice.
 Java is lighter than other Indonesian coffees with herbaceous flavors and a smoky aftertaste.
 It's commonly blended with Yemen Mocha Coffee to make Mocha Java.